ZiiQoOS/Heroes-Manager/README.md

 ## Setup
 1. To run the project in your local environment, you need to install :
     - Docker & Docker compose
-2. Clone the repository from Github or download the zip file, use command :
+2. Clone the repository from Github, use command : (you can also download the zip file of the repo)

 `git clone https://github.com/ZiiQoOS/Heroes-Manager.git`

 3. Rename the `api/.env.example` to `.env` and populate the file with your environment's informations.
+    - The API_ACCESS_TOKEN is just an example, you MUST generate your own token.(you can use the following native Js function `require('crypto').randomBytes(64).toString('hex')` or any other hashing function)
 4. Move to the Heroes-Manager folder and run command :

 `docker-compose up`